Sarasota Memorial & COVID-19

 Visitation for COVID-19 Patients:

-- Visitors to COVID-19 patients must check in at the nurses' station, sign a release form and wear appropriate PPE supplied by Sarasota Memorial, including an N95 mask, gown, eye protection and gloves.
+- Visitors to COVID-19 patients must check in at the nurses' station and wear appropriate PPE supplied by Sarasota Memorial, including an N95 mask, gown, eye protection and gloves.
 Instructions on how to put on and remove the PPE will be provided.

 - Visitors are asked to remain inside the COVID-19 patient’s room for the duration of their visit.

 To protect the vulnerable, all staff and visitors must continue to wear masks while in patient rooms and treatment/exam rooms.

 Masks are encouraged but optional in all other areas, and will remain available throughout our hospitals for employees, patients and visitors.

 Sarasota Memorial provides free COVID-19 testing for admitted hospital patients and those scheduled for certain surgeries or procedures that require an overnight stay, regardless of vaccination status.
 Testing instructions will be provided during your Pre-admission Testing (PAT) appointment.
 For information about our testing requirements, please call our PAT team at the Sarasota Campus at 941-917-2425 or for the Venice Campus at 941-261-0390